GeroStoewe/plant_friends/README.md

   <br/>
   <br/>
   <img src="./docs/screenshots/account_page.png">
+//TODO Update Account page as there is now a new subsection "Give Feedback"

 ## 📝 Commands Overview

 Since the app is built using Flutter, there are various commands you can run for development and debugging.